-I honestly have no desire to ever shoot analog anymore – the speed and flexibility of digital is just so overwhelming that analog is no option for me.
+I honestly have no desire to ever shoot analog anymore – the speed and flexibility of digital are just so overwhelming that analog is no option for me.

 Digital definitely has soul and feeling and by keeping the door slightly ajar for outside influences and “errors” you will constantly be challenged and sometimes amazed by new images and unusual solutions.

 In my earliest professional days, I used 2-3 Pentax 6×7 medium format bodies with mostly the 165mm lens.
 The Pentax was a great, albeit very basic camera, with a huge negative but it broke frequently so you needed to have at least 2 bodies with you – just in case…